8 Day(s) 7 Night(s)

 Adorned with arresting landscape and an unparalleled spiritual aura, Bhutan is unarguably a land where happiness and peace of mind are contagious.
 Landlocked and snuggled against the mighty Himalayas, this last great Himalayan Kingdom is a tourist destination for nature lovers, adventure aficionados, wildlife enthusiasts, culture buffs, and anyone who is looking forward to a holiday amidst tranquil surroundings.

-Bhutan Tourism is home to some of the sacred Buddhist sites that exude spirituality that inspires the culture and traditions of the country as well.
+Bhutan Tourism is home to some of the sacred most Buddhist sites which exude spirituality that inspires the culture and traditions of the country as well.
 This unique destination is also a habitat for rare species of animals like snow leopards and red pandas along with more than 700 species of birds.
 Bhutan is one of those destinations where time has slowed down in your favour so that you can relish a relaxing and rejuvenating vacation in this Himalayan paradise.

 For a common Bhutanese, it might be incomprehensible why foreign tourists want to stay extremely quiet while trekking and hiking on Bhutan’s best trails including the one to the famed Tiger’s Nest Monastery.
 Well, the quietude that this resplendent country offers is unlikely to be found anywhere around the world.
 The dense forests, the lofty snow-capped peaks, and the vast fields, all create a first impression difficult to be forgotten.
 Bhutan, the country that evaluates Gross National Happiness as its prime economic success, is truly a holiday travel destination you may not want to miss.
-Tucked between India and China, this country is indeed a slice of heaven for anyone in search of a beautiful holiday destination that can be one’s little getaway secret as well.
+Tucked between India and China, this country is indeed a slice of heaven for anyone in search of a beauteous holiday destination that can be one’s little getaway secret as well.
 Bhutan is a land of imposing dzongs (forts) and monasteries; a stunning landscape that ranges from thick foliage to pretty fields; and a culture that has plenty to impart.

-However, don’t mistake Bhutan for being only a rustic and quaint destination, this lovely undogmatic country will not hesitate to embrace anything that is new and happening.
+However, don’t mistake Bhutan to be only a rustic and quaint destination, this lovely undogmatic country will not hesitate to embrace anything that is new and happening.
 Expect the Bhutan vacation travel guide to include classy clubs and pubs, conventional singing bars, and plenty of fine dining places to convince you that this must-visit country knows how to have/offer a good time.
 For family vacations, there can be no better tourism destination than Bhutan which is steeped in history and culture.
 Also being a Buddhist country, it offers the perfect settings to those inclined towards spiritual tours.
 This tiny Himalayan country also offers its visitors delectable food that not boasting about it back home is almost impossible.
 Adventure lovers have a plethora of treks to embark on whereas the honeymoon couples can stay satiated with the scenic settings and brilliant hospitality on tap.
 Bhutan is a paradise, and there is no denying it, if you haven’t visited here, then you have indeed missed the finest tourist place in the world.

 A place of enchanting spirituality, holy monasteries, pristine locales, and green rolling hills, Bhutan is also home to a unique and fascinating culture.
 The country’s independent and sovereign history gave rise to a rich and distinct culture over the ages that is heavily influenced by the teachings of Buddha.
 Home to a plethora of monasteries, Chortens, and Lhakhangs, Bhutan is famous for its rich Buddhist heritage.
 The people here have strong faith in sacred Buddhist values.
 A traditional monastery or fortress adorned with colorful flags, the Dzong is present in every district and it is reflective of the rich cultural heritage of Bhutan.